 It always starts with being intentional about improving the human experience through thoughtful design.
 When we focus on what could be and listen intently to what clients want, then the outcomes sometimes surprise even us.
 Here’s a story from Jason Putnal about being open to the unseen.

-One of our engineering partners, Envision Advantage JP, approached Jason and Steven Reutter to design the renovation of an old building they had recently purchased.
+One of our engineering partners, Envision Advantage, LLC, approached Jason and Steven Reutter to design the renovation of an old building they had recently purchased.
 We knew the building because it’s just down the road from us; we took it as a personal challenge to create something special for one of our design partners in our own neighborhood.

 We walked through the space and started imagining what it would be like to work there and create great engineering solutions for clients.
 We started to see the unseen.